ColdBox/coldbox-zero-to-hero/STEPS.md

 ```sh
 migrate install
 ```

 If the table does not exist, this will create the table in your db.
 If you refresh your db, you should see the table.
 If you run the command again, it will let you know it is already installed.
+Try it!

 ### 4.8 - Create a users migration